WFBE

-WFBE (95.1 MHz "B95") is a commercial FM radio station licensed to Flint, Michigan.
+WFBE (95.1 FM "B95") is a commercial radio station licensed to Flint, Michigan.
 It is owned by Cumulus Media and it broadcasts a country music format.
 Its studios are on Taylor Drive in Mundy Township, using a Flint address.
 In morning drive time, B95 carries the syndicated Kincaid and Dallas show from co-owned WKHX-FM Atlanta.

 WFBE has an effective radiated power (ERP) of 34,000 watts.
-The transmitter is on East Bristol Road near South Dort Highway in Burton.
+The transmitter is on East Bristol Road near South Dort Highway in Burton, co-located with the AM transmitter of sister station WTRX.

 History

 Flint Board of Education

 The station signed on the air on October 5, 1953.
 WFBE was owned by the Flint Board of Education and the studios were on the campus of Flint Central High School for many years.
 It was a non-commercial, public radio station which also offered educational programs.

 In 1997, The Flint Board of Education was in a serious budget shortfall.
 It could no longer afford to maintain the station and the board members decided the schools could use the money from a sale.